 When shopping for a ring on a budget, you’ll want to find a diamond that appears bigger or better than its grade.
 Realistically, the value of the ring is in the appearance and reaction it gets on a daily basis, not from what the numbers say.

 A halo setting can often make a smaller carat diamond appear bigger, due to the circle of diamonds surrounding the center stone.
 This allows you to save on the diamond, but still get your significant other an attention-grabbing ring.

 If you prefer a unique, vibrant style, consider a gemstone ring instead of a diamond one.
 By choosing a gemstone, like a sapphire or ruby, you can save significant money.
-This emerald ring, for example, for a total of 1.57 carat costs $6,335.
-This 4.04 carat weight purple tanzanite ring costs $3,950.
+This emerald ring from Leibish & Co., for example, for a total of 1.57 carat costs $6,335.
+This 4.04 carat weight purple tanzanite ring from Leibish & Co. costs $3,950.
 While it’s hard to make a direct comparison between diamonds and other gemstones, you can find stunning rings for an excellent price.
 This advice goes for other types of rings like promise rings and anniversary rings as well.

 When going the gemstone route, we highly recommend shopping with Leibish & Co.
 They’re known for their exceptionally beautiful stones, high-quality settings and competitive prices.
 You’ll end up with a stunning ring that’s personalized for the one you love.

 Have more questions about getting the best ring for your budget?
 Email our experts.